SowmyaJaya/Ball_Contranband_Detection_Pipeline/README.md

 Source : https://www.kaggle.com/datasets/gastonarielfrancois/tenis-backview/data

 The dataset contains tennis videos recorded from a **back-view camera angle**, along with CSV files containing frame-level coordinate information.
+Each video is in MP4 format with dimension 1080x1920 and 60fps

 The annotation files provide information such as: